Almanac Home Page

 - Black bear season closes.
 See current Wisconsin Bear Hunting Regulations for specific season dates and zones.

 - Duck season in the southern and Mississippi River zones reopens through Dec.
-8.
+4 in southern zone and Dec.
+6 in Mississippi River zone.

 - Pheasant season opens at noon; runs through Dec.
 31.